syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.phases.lineColor `String`
 {:#members:nodes-phases-linecolor}

-Defines the line color of the splitter, that splits different phases.
+Defines the line color of the splitter that splits adjacent phases.

 #### Default Value